leonawicz/Flammability/docs/md/tpByVeg_CMIP5.md

 ##
 ##
-## meanTPbyVegClass_CMIP5.R
+## tpByVeg_CMIP5.R

-The `meanTPbyVegClass_CMIP5.R` script calculates mean temperature and precipitation over all grid cells in a CGM map layer conditional of vegetation class using a given vegetation classification map.
+The `tpByVeg_CMIP5.R` script calculates mean temperature and precipitation over all grid cells in a CGM map layer conditional on vegetation class using a given vegetation classification map.
-These vegetation-specific climate means are used as variables in gradient boosting machine (GBM), or generalized boosted regression modeling.
-The resulting GBM models are used to develop climate-driven, vegetation-mediated flammability maps with a nonlinear fire response to climate for use in ALFRESCO in place of basic temperature and precipitation maps.
+Unlike the `tpByVeg_CRU32.R` script, this script does not currently provide a sampling option since the CMIP5 models are not used for fitting GBM models.

 ## R code